CEN4010-Project/FAUbot/README.md

 ## General info about creating tasks and stories
 * Anyone can create a story or task, and anyone can assign a task to another user.
-* For example, if you work primarily on the back-end and you discover a UI bug, you should create a new task within the relevant story (or create a new story), and assign it to whomever is responsible for the UI.
+* For example, if you work primarily on the back-end and you discover a UI bug, you should create a new task within the relevant story and assign it to whomever is responsible for the UI.
 * Ideally we'll always put new stories in the backlog, and each week or two we will take some stories out of the backlog and work on them.
 We should try to avoid creating new stories after we've already decided what to work on for the week (or two), but it's not terrible if it happens.